MENASCI

 Picture

-Qatar started air-conditioning the outdoors
+Qatar air-conditioning the outdoors

 ' The independent'